Birthing Options at The Wright Center in Naperville, Illinois

 Most women choose to deliver their baby in a hospital, but in recent years more and more women are seeking out alternative methods of delivery.
 This decision is entirely up to you, and so you should be properly educated on what options are available when considering where to give birth to your child.

-Dr. Kimberly Wright is a board-certified obstetrician at The Wright Center for Women’s Health in Naperville, Illinois.
-Dr. Wright will provide you with information about all of your birthing options.
-It is Dr. Wright’s goal to be as accommodating as possible, without jeopardizing the health of you or your newborn.
-Learn more about your birthing options and schedule your appointment with Dr. Wright today.
+Our team will provide you with information about all of your birthing options.
+It is our goal to be as accommodating as possible, without jeopardizing the health of you or your newborn.
+Learn more about your birthing options and schedule your appointment with us today.

 Traditional Hospital Birth